-The most direct-comparison cross-shop — at least in terms of shock and awe value — is probably the Infiniti QX80.
-It comes in one size only — and it’s 20 hp shy of the Caddy under the hood.
-But it’s a big ‘un, too.
-Bigger, actually, than the standard-length Escalade.
+Probably the most direct-comparison cross-shop — at least in terms of shock and awe value — is probably the Infiniti QX80.
+However it comes in one size only (in between the Escalade and Escalade ESV) and while it’s at least got a V8, it isn’t a 420 hp V8.

 WHAT’S NOT SO GOOD